StarTalk Radio - Einstein’s Genius with Ron Howard

 and not in his life experience of space and time.

-He knew one had to go.
+That's right, he knew one had to go.

-why did he choose the speed of light over everything else?
+And you could ask, why did he choose the speed of light

-And that is because imagine this thought experiment.
+And that is because, imagine this thought experiment,

-And I don't think I'm moving.
+I'm floating in empty space and I don't think I'm moving.

-Now, I think I'm alone.
+Now, I think I'm alone, I don't see the Earth,

-I have no frame of reference.
+I don't see anything, I have no frame of reference.

-Suddenly, Bob, another astronaut, floats past me.
+Suddenly Bob, another astronaut, floats past me.

 And I say, Bob, you're moving.